nzwulfin/bootc-django/README.md

 ansible-galaxy collection install community.postgresql
 ```

-Once you have the prerequisites, from the root of this repo you can build and run the container
+Once you have the prerequisites, from the root of this repo you can build and run the container.
+The name should match the ansible inventory list in the inventory.containers file.

 ```
 podman build -t bootc-django-t1 bootc/